-I remember the time when I went through major vocal problems during an important time of my life when I had to record back to back episodes of a T.V reality show.
-Let me share my experience and learning, on the basis of which I can give you some tips about taking care of your voice.
+I remember the time when I went through major vocal problems during an important time of my life when I had to record back-to-back episodes of a T.V reality show.
+Let me share my experience and learning, based on which I can give you some tips about taking care of your voice.

 I believe a sound is a direct manifestation of one’s voice.
 So it is important to take proper care of such an important instrument of our body.
 Every voice is unique and different from one another.
-Sometimes I wonder how does this happen.
+Sometimes I wonder how this happens.
 You may be able to match your voice with an existing sound, but it will never be the same scientifically.
-From the ancient times, use of voice was very important for every condition of life; in healing, in teaching, in evolving and accomplishment, that is why Indian tradition had a great intuition about the power of sound or Nada.
-Now what is an ideal voice for singing?
-Bharat Muni, in his treatise Natya Shastra, has stated the following qualities of a good voice for singers and actors, which are applicable to all of us.
+From ancient times, the use of voice was very important for every condition of life; in healing, in teaching, evolving and in accomplishment, that is why Indian tradition had a great intuition about the power of sound or Nada.
+Now, what is an ideal voice for singing?
+Bharat Muni, in his treatise Natya Shastra, has stated the following qualities of a good voice for singers and actors, which apply to all of us.

 Shraavako-tha ghanah snigdho madhuro hyavadhaanavaan tristaanashobhItyevam tu shatkangasya guNaah smarataah

 What are the qualities of a good voice?

 - Being smooth and not harsh

 - Being balanced in all three octaves and registers